Glossary

 Data Model

-A data model is a representation of entities and their relationships with one another.
+A data model is a structured representation that defines how data is organized, stored, and related within a system, typically visualized as diagrams showing entities and their relationships.
 A data model is most commonly represented as a diagram, with shapes representing entities and arrows showing the relationship between entities.

 For an e-commerce business, entities might be products, orders, customers and customer addresses.
 An order consists of one customer and one customer address and can contain one or more products.

 Data models can prevent errors: they help project participants identify errors, false assumptions and misunderstandings before the software application is developed.
 Developers reference a data model when communicating and coordinating with database designers and database administrators.
-Data models help an organization decide how data will be stored, accessed, utilized and updated.
+Data models help an organization decide how data will be stored, accessed, utilized and updated, and are foundational to sound data governance practices.

 Types of Data Models